 PCR testing is available through Upstate Medical University and the Syracuse Community Health Center for Onondaga County residents.
 Physicians, pharmacies, and urgent care centers may offer PCR testing as well, please call ahead to inquire.

-On-Site Proactive Testing for Schools
+Surveillance Testing for Schools

-- This is pooled saliva testing.
-Testing is voluntary and there are no out-of-pocket expenses.
+- This is simple and painless pooled saliva testing.